-The Fateh Prakash Palace hotel is the smaller of the two authentic palace hotels in the Udaipur City Palace Complex.
-Also built in the early 20th century, it's named after Maharana Fateh Prakash who reined during its construction.
+The Taj Fateh Prakash Palace hotel is the smaller of the two authentic palace hotels in the Udaipur City Palace Complex.
+Built in the early 20th century, it's named after Maharana Fateh Prakash who reined during its construction.

 The Fateh Prakash Palace hotel isn't as famous as its counterpart, the Shiv Niwas Palace hotel, but what makes it so special is what's inside it.
 It houses an invaluable collection of royal artifacts, weapons, crystal, and portraits.

 Take this visual tour of the Taj Fateh Prakash Palace hotel to discover some of its treasures.

 Location and Setting

 The Taj Fateh Prakash Palace hotel is situated at the northern end of the City Place Complex, almost directly opposite Udaipur's most famed building -- the Lake Palace Hotel, in the middle of Lake Pichola.
 This affords an unrivaled view of the hotel and the lake.
 The hotel capitalizes on it well, particularly so with the positioning of the Sunset Terrace bar and restaurant.

 The hotel also enjoys a central location between the Shimbu Niwas Palace, where the Mewar royal family lives, and the City Palace Museum.
 However, unlike the Shiv Niwas Palace hotel, the Fateh Prakash Palace hotel doesn't offer any Udaipur city views.
 Its appeal comes from its proximity to the lake.

 Being the smaller of the two palace hotels, the atmosphere inside the Fateh Prakash Palace hotel is cocoon-like, rather than open and expansive.
 The hotel is also spread over two wings, in separate buildings, which makes it feel a little fragmented.